 Find out everything you need to know about moorings on our canals and rivers.

 Many moorings are provided by private companies and we have a wide range of towpath moorings on canals.
-You can also consider joining and mooring with a boat club (Association of Waterways Cruising Clubs).
+You can also consider joining and mooring with a boat club (see Association of Waterways Cruising Clubs).
 These offer a strong sense of community and can often provide cheaper moorings because club members share maintenance tasks between them.

 Be prepared to shop around.
 Moorings are usually priced according to boat length and market demand, and there are waiting lists in some popular locations - particularly London, the south of England and the southern Midlands.
 For secondhand boat buyers, existing mooring rights do not usually come with the boat.